wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/rules.rst

 decoded_as
 ^^^^^^^^^^

-Defines the decoder name which generated decoded the event log.
+Specifies the decoder name which generated the decoded event log.

 +--------------------+------------------+
 | **Default Value**  | n/a              |